 The prevalence is estimated to be 1/150,000 worldwide.
 PKD is the most common form of paroxysmal dyskinesia.
 Males are more commonly affected than females (sex ratio of 3 or 4 to 1) in the sporadic form.

 The age of disease onset is typically in childhood or adolescence with a peak in puberty.
-PKD is triggered by sudden movement from rest (such as rising from a chair or starting to walk, or by exercise) and is characterized by brief attacks of dystonia, chorea or athetosis movements preceded by aura (that usually last less than 1 min) without alteration of consciousness.
-Attacks are often unilateral, but can alternate or be bilateral and their frequency is variable.
-Some patients have additional neurologic disorders such as benign familial infantile seizures (BFIE) (see this term).
+PKD is triggered by a sudden movement from rest (such as rising from a chair or starting to walk, or by exercise) and is characterized by brief attacks of dystonia, chorea or athetosis movements preceded by aura (that usually last less than 1 min), without alteration of consciousness.
+Attacks are often unilateral, but can alternate or be bilateral, and their frequency is variable.
+Some patients have additional neurologic disorders such as benign familial infantile epilepsy (BFIE) (see this term).
 Infantile convulsion and choreoathetosis (ICCA; see this term) is considered to be a variable form of PKD.

-The exact etiology of PKD is still unknown but PRRT2 (proline-rich transmembrane protein 2) gene (16p11.2) is believed to be the major causative gene.
+The exact etiology of PKD is still unknown but the PRRT2 (proline-rich transmembrane protein 2) gene (16p11.2) is believed to be the major causative gene.
 The PRRT2 gene encodes a protein that is hypothesized to interact with the SNAP25 protein which plays a role in presynaptic neurotransmitter release.
-It has been postulated that mutation in PRRT2 leads to a reduction of SNAP25 resulting in dysregulation of neurotransmitter release causing the symptoms seen in PKD.
+It has been postulated that mutations in PRRT2 lead to a reduction of SNAP25 resulting in the dysregulation of neurotransmitter release, thus causing the symptoms seen in PKD.